shenwei356/csvtk/doc/docs/usage.md

-  sep             separate column into multiple columns spread          spread a key-value pair across multiple columns, like tidyr::spread/pivot_wider transpose       transpose CSV data unfold          unfold multiple values in cells of a field
+  sep             separate column into multiple columns spread          spread a key-value pair across multiple columns, like tidyr::spread/pivot_wider transpose       transpose CSV data unfold          unfold multiple values in cells of one or more fields

 Commands for Ordering:
   shuf            shuffle rows